mwagnerdeyries/Daphnia-CmitMit-ATox/README.md

 # Daphnia-CmitMit-ATox
-Acute toxicity of CMIT/MIT and MIT to Daphnia pulex
+Data and R code for the analysis of the acute toxicity of CMIT/MIT and MIT to _Daphnia pulex_.

+*link to published article in progress*